Parasol Framework

 Server-Client Connections

 To accept incoming client connections, create a NetSocket object with the SERVER flag set and define the Port value on which to listen for new clients.
-If multiple connections from a single client IP address are allowed, set the MULTICONNECT flag.
+If multiple connections from a single client IP address are allowed, set the MULTI_CONNECT flag.

 When a new connection is detected, the Feedback function will be called as Feedback(*NetSocket, *ClientSocket, LONG State)